beingbing/java-springboot/src/main/java/be/springboot/pp/exceptions/info.md

 ## Handling Exception
 ### Try-Catch Block
 Caller method catches and handles the exception by itself.
-Do Catch-blocks chaining such that the `Exception` type higher up the inheritance hierarchy is written after the Catch-block for lower ones.
-If done opposite, lower-level `Exception` type Catch-block will become unreachable.
+Ensure catch blocks for exceptions are ordered from most specific to most general.
+If a catch block for a generic exception is placed before a more specific one, the catch blocks of specific exceptions will become unreachable.
 ```
 try {
     // Code that might throw an exception